 We entered into employment agreements with Mr. Zimmer and Mr. Cauley in 2003, which were amended and restated in 2004.
 The employment agreements provide for Mr. Zimmer to serve as our President and Chief Executive Officer and Mr. Cauley to serve as our Chief Investment Officer and Chief Financial Officer.
 These employment agreements require Messrs.
 Zimmer and Cauley to devote substantially full-time attention and time to our affairs, but also permit them to devote time to their outside business interests.
 The employment agreements terminate in April 2007; provided, however, that the term shall automatically be extended for one-year periods unless, not later than six months prior to the termination of the existing term, either party provides written notice to the other party of its intent not to further extend the term.
-The employment agreements provide for an initial annual base salary of \$150,000 to each of Messrs.
-Zimmer and Cauley.
-Upon the effectiveness of the registration statement of which this prospectus is a part, Mr. Zimmer's annual base salary will increase to \$400,000, and Mr. Cauley's annual base salary will increase to \$267,500.
-Additionally, the employment agreements provide for Mr. Zimmer to receive a \$250,000 cash bonus and for Mr. Cauley to receive a \$125,000 cash bonus at the time of the effectiveness of a resale shelf registration statement on Form S-11 covering the resale of the Class A Common Stock sold in our recent private placement.
+The employment agreements provide for an annual base salary of \$400,000 to Mr. Zimmer and \$267,500 to Mr. Cauley.
 Messrs.
 Zimmer and Cauley will be entitled to additional bonuses at the discretion of the compensation committee, which shall consider, among other things, whether completion of a capital raising event should result in the payment of a bonus.
 In addition, subject to approval by the compensation committee, Messrs.
 Zimmer and Cauley may participate in our employee benefit plans, including, but not limited to, the 2003 stock incentive plan.
 Messrs.
 Zimmer and Cauley are covered by medical, vision and dental insurance at our expense.